Andru Sinthiya Ratham: Production

 Andru Sinthiya Ratham was written by T. N. Balu and directed by R. Sundaram.
 The film was produced by K. Balakrishnan, S. Kamatchi and R. M. Manikkam for Geetha Chitra.
 Cinematography was handled by Dutt, and editing by L. Balu.
 Another film with the same title began production in the 1960s, but was later dropped.
+This film was shot in locations including Yercaud.

 Soundtrack

 The soundtrack was composed by V. Kumar.

 Release and reception

 Andru Sinthiya Ratham was released on 14 January 1977.
-Kanthan of Kalki criticised the film for not being thought provoking.
+Kanthan of Kalki criticised the screenplay but praised Jaishankar for showing talent in the stunt sequences, and Manorama-Thengai Srinivasan's comedy.
+The film underperformed at the box office.